Readers reviews

 How to Enter Fashion and Luxury Retail

-Applications, sought-after profiles, required skills, CVs, interviews, and the first steps towards building a credible path into the sector.
+Applications, desired profiles, required skills, CVs, interviews and the first steps to building a credible entry into the sector.

 Chapter 14